What Are the 7Ps of the Marketing Mix

 Conclusion

 The 7Ps of the marketing mix give a comprehensive platform for companies to design successful marketing strategies.
-Through careful examination and optimization of every element—Product, Price, Place, Promotion, People, Process, and Physical Evidence—businesses are able to better serve customers, stand out in the market relative to competitors, and attain lasting success in the market.
+Through careful examination and optimisation of every element—Product, Price, Place, Promotion, People, Process, and Physical Evidence—businesses are able to better serve customers, stand out in the market relative to competitors, and attain lasting success in the market.